pncel/RipTide_compiler/README.md

 # RipTide_compiler

-Compiler based on RipTide 2022 paper
+Compiler for CGRA hardware accelerator in RipTide 2022 paper